pkp/pkp-docs/indexing-guide/en/preparing-for-indexing.md

+---
+title: Preparing your OJS journal for indexing applications
+---
 # Preparing your OJS journal for indexing applications

 Most journal indexes have common requirements for transparency and clarification around journal information and policies.
 It’s a good idea to prepare for your application by ensuring that your journal is following these guidelines: